Active Standard ASTM E2535 | Developed by Subcommittee: E56.03

-1.1 This Guide describes actions that could be taken by the user to minimize human exposures to unbound, engineered nanoscale particles (UNP) in research, manufacturing, laboratory and other occupational settings where UNP may reasonably be expected to be present.
+1.1 This guide describes actions that could be taken by the user to minimize human exposures to unbound, engineered nanoscale particles (UNP) in research, manufacturing, laboratory and other occupational settings where UNP may reasonably be expected to be present.
 It is intended to provide guidance for controlling such exposures as a cautionary measure where neither relevant exposure standards nor definitive hazard and exposure information exist.

-1.2.1 Accordingly, not all aspects of this Guide may be relevant or applicable to all circumstances of UNP handling.
-The user should apply reasonable judgment in applying this Guide including consideration of the characteristics of the particular UNP involved, the users engineering and other experience with the material, and the particular occupational settings where the user may apply this Guide.
-Users are encouraged to obtain the services of qualified professionals in applying this Guide.
+1.2.1 Accordingly, not all aspects of this guide may be relevant or applicable to all circumstances of UNP handling.
+The user should apply reasonable judgment in applying this guide including consideration of the characteristics of the particular UNP involved, the user’s engineering and other experience with the material, and the particular occupational settings where the user may apply this guide.
+Users are encouraged to obtain the services of qualified professionals in applying this guide.

-1.2.2 Applicable Where Relevant Exposure Standards Do Not Exist—This Guide assumes that the user is aware of and in compliance with any authoritative occupational exposure standard applicable to the bulk form of the UNP.
-This Guide may be appropriate where such exposure standards do not exist, or where such standards exist, but were not developed with consideration of the nanoscale form of the material.
+1.2.2 Applicable Where Relevant Exposure Standards Do Not Exist—This guide assumes that the user is aware of and in compliance with any authoritative occupational exposure standard applicable to the bulk form of the UNP.
+This guide may be appropriate where such exposure standards do not exist, or where such standards exist, but were not developed with consideration of the nanoscale form of the material.

-1.3 Applicable Where Robust Risk Information Does Not Exist—This Guide assumes the absence of scientifically sound risk assessment information relevant to the particular UNP involved.
-Where sound risk assessment information exists, or comes to exist, any exposure control measures should be designed based on that information, and not premised on this Guide.
-Such measures may be more or less stringent than those suggested by this Guide.
+1.3 Applicable Where Robust Risk Information Does Not Exist—This guide assumes the absence of scientifically sound risk assessment information relevant to the particular UNP involved.
+Where sound risk assessment information exists, or comes to exist, any exposure control measures should be designed based on that information, and not premised on this guide.
+Such measures may be more or less stringent than those suggested by this guide.

-1.5 Materials Beyond Scope
+1.5 Materials Beyond Scope:

 1.5.1 UNP may be present in various forms, such as powders or suspensions, or as agglomerates and aggregates of primary particles, or as particles dispersed in a matrix.
-This Guide does not pertain to UNP incapable, as a practical matter, from becoming airborne or be expected to generate or release UNP in occupational settings under the particular circumstances of use (e.g., UNPs dispersed or otherwise fixed within a solid, strongly bonded to a substrate or contained within a liquid matrix such as aggregated primary crystals of pigments in paints).
+This guide does not pertain to UNP incapable, as a practical matter, from becoming airborne or be expected to generate or release UNP in occupational settings under the particular circumstances of use (for example, UNPs dispersed or otherwise fixed within a solid, strongly bonded to a substrate or contained within a liquid matrix such as aggregated primary crystals of pigments in paints).
 This guide does not pertain to aggregates or agglomerates of UNP that are not of a respirable size.

-1.6 Handling Considerations Beyond ScopeThe use of this Guide is limited to the scope set forth in this section.
-This Guide generally does not address actions related to potential environmental exposures, nor to exposures potentially arising at disposal or other end-uses.
+1.6 Handling Considerations Beyond Scope—The use of this guide is limited to the scope set forth in this section.
+This guide generally does not address actions related to potential environmental exposures, nor to exposures potentially arising at disposal or other end-uses.

-This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.9 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.